ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

 <img src="./image/LIME_complex result.png" alt="LIME_complex result" title="LIME_complex result" width="500">
 </p>

 In order to interpret the result from the complex model, we use LIME method to build up an explanation model.
 The first step is to seperate the original image into several interpretable components, which can be viewed as features.
-Here we use "pixels" for the original image, and "super pixels" for the interpretable components.
+Here we use "pixels" for the original image, and "super pixels" for interpretable components.
 The super pixel is represent in binary, if an interpretabe component exists in the sample, the value would be 1, if it doesn't the value would be 0.
-The next step is to randomly pertub the super pixels by turning them off(make the component into gray), then we could get a number of pertubed instances.
+The next step is to pertub the super pixels by randomly turn off interpretable components(in this example, make them into gray), then we could get a number of pertubed instances.

 <p align="center">
 <img src="./image/LIME_preturb.png" alt="LIME_preturb" title="LIME_preturb" width="500">